Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Of course.

-They they say this is a domestic terrorist.
+They say, this is a domestic terrorist.

 So it destroys their life, immediately destroys their life.

-And it it erodes their ability to fight.
+And it erodes their ability to fight.

-So even it doesn't basically they can do it to and this is I mean, I was I think I was tweeting, I know I was tweeting about this.
+So even it doesn't, basically, they can do it to, and this is, I mean, I was, I think I was tweeting, I know I was tweeting about this.

-Uh the Department of Homeland Security just put up on their website that right now they believe that speech that erodes confidence in the federal government is a is a terrorist activity.
+The Department of Homeland Security just put up on their website that right now they believe that speech that erodes confidence in the federal government is a is a terrorist activity.

-So that means that if you're exercising this conversation right here can make us domestic terrorists if it erodes confidence in the federal government.
+So that means that if you're exercising, this conversation right here can make us domestic terrorists if it erodes confidence in the federal government.

-Because on the one hand, the government seems so incompetent, but on the other hand, they seem like they have this like master plan to fucking take over.
+But on the other hand, they seem like they have this like master plan to fucking take over.

 And so which is it?

-Like, are they incompetent or are they actually like incredibly competent in what they're actually trying to do, which is something just really menacing?
+Are they actually incredibly competent in what they're actually trying to do, which is something just really menacing?

 I don't know if you're a video.

-Oh, yeah, I played Starcraft.
+Oh, yeah, I played StarCraft.

-The federal government is a Zerg.
+Yeah, the federal government is a Zerg.

 They just can overwhelm you with their resources.